Death Rap

 Death Rap is the fifth solo studio album by American rapper and record producer Necro.
 It was released on September 11, 2007 via Psycho+Logical-Records.
 It was the first studio album Necro released since signing with Koch Distribution in July 2007.
 As the title suggests, the album is Necro's return to emphasis on gore and violence, rather than sex, such as in his 2005 album The Sexorcist.
 Pre-orders of the album were shipped with a limited edition bonus DVD that contained an unreleased music video and six live performances.
 Like his last album, Necro chose not to place a parental advisory sticker on the cover.

-Featured guest vocalists on the album include Harley Flanagan, formerly of the Cro-Mags, Brian Fair of Shadows Fall, Adam Jackson of Twelve Tribes, Mr. Hyde, Necro's brother Ill Bill, and Ray Alder of Fates Warning.
+Featured guest vocalists on the album include Harley Flanagan of Cro-Mags, Brian Fair of Shadows Fall, Adam Jackson of Twelve Tribes, Mr. Hyde, Necro's brother Ill Bill, and Ray Alder of Fates Warning.
 Featured guest instrumentalists on the album include Mark Morton of Lamb of God, Mike Smith of Suffocation, Steve DiGiorgio, formerly of Death, Scott Ian of Anthrax and Dave Ellefson of Megadeth.